 Hands-on experience and practical knowledge is necessary to become a survey and mapping technician, so prospective technicians typically need to complete formal postsecondary training.
 Certificate and associate degree programs emphasize math, measurement techniques, zoning laws and mapping systems.
 Unlike surveyors, surveying and mapping technicians are not required to apply for state licensing, but they may choose to earn voluntary certification from the National Society of Professional Surveyors.
 There are four levels of certification, and attaining them could make it easier to find a position or advance in the field.

-Due to the increased use of GPS technology and the need for maps, the BLS expected job opportunities for surveying and mapping technician to increase about as fast as those for other occupations from 2012-2022, by 14%.
+The BLS expected job opportunities for surveying and mapping technicians to increase by 5% from 2018-2028.
 Prospective surveying and mapping technicians with GIS experience and a strong educational background might fair better, even in times of economic recession, due to the wide range of disciplines that employ surveyors and GIS technicians.

-As of May 2013, the BLS reported an average yearly salary of $43,540 for surveying and mapping technicians, with the top ten percent making $66,770 or higher and the bottom ten percent earning $24,950 or less.
+As of May 2018, the BLS reported an average yearly salary of $47,690 for surveying and mapping technicians, with the top ten percent making $74,110 or higher and the bottom ten percent earning $27,360 or less.
 Engineering and architecture firms employed the greatest number of surveying and mapping technicians at that time.
-However, this industries had an average salary lower than the national average, paying their technicians an average of $39,980 per year.
-The highest paying industries included natural gas distribution, pipeline transportation of natural gas, and oil and gas extraction.
+However, these industries had an average salary lower than the national average, paying their technicians an average of $44,290 per year.
+The highest paying industries included natural gas distribution and pipeline transportation of natural gas.

 Surveying or mapping technicians must be able to use the most up-to-date surveying technology, record data and make necessary calculations.
 Communication and problem-solving skills are also paramount to one's credibility as a surveying and mapping technician.